mscolnick/bauplan-examples/03-ml-regression-model/README.md

 👉👉👉 To use Bauplan, you need an API key for our preview environment: you can request one [here](https://www.bauplanlabs.com/#join).

 If you want to get familiar with Bauplan, start with our [tutorial](https://docs.bauplanlabs.com/en/latest/tutorial/01_quick_start.html#)

+## Step by Step

+👉👉👉 To get your hands dirty and play with this example, check out [our documentation](https://docs.bauplanlabs.com/en/latest/examples/ML_pipeline.html).